 An interesting aspect of this encounter between meteorological institutions and those of volcanology is the operational difference.
-While volcanologists deal with rare events, it is “relatively easy” for meteorologists to get the attention of government(Morris and Gadd, 1988)(Johnson et al., 2005)(Morris and Gadd, 1988)(Fleetwood, 2006).
+While volcanologists deal with rare events, it is “relatively easy” for meteorologists to get the attention of government (Johnson et al., 2005) – see also the media frenzy around extreme weather events, from the October 1987 UK windstorm (Morris and Gadd, 1988) to Hurricane Katrina (Fleetwood, 2006).
 Interviewees noted that engaging governments (and thus obtaining funding) with volcanoes is challenging unless something is very obviously happening – which it usually is not.
 This issue is compounded by the need to maintain the funding for long periods of time – such that providing instruments for a five-year research project will not fulfil the volcano monitoring needs in the long term.
 These issues continue to be challenging for the entire volcanology community.
 Interviewees throughout the project in all case study regions mentioned this challenge.
 One suggestion was for outside researchers from developed or better resourced nations to fund instruments, with in-country agencies agreeing to maintain the instruments beyond the initial project.
 Indeed, one scientist commented concerning the 2002 eruption of Nyiragongo (DR Congo):

 When I went there in 2002 I was amazed to learn that their scientists had not been paid salary for something like two years, I forget the exact number, but it was a long time.
 And I asked them ‘Well how did you survive?’ and they said ‘We grow vegetables.’
-But they were there maintaining the monitoring, they were watching the instruments, it was remarkable dedication. (scientist 8)
+But they were there maintaining the monitoring, they were watching the instruments, it was remarkable dedication.
+(Scientist 8, Jan 2014)

-A final challenge in the aviation context is the funding issue between nations: “How much sympathy would you have in a developing country for rich people in planes?” (source?)
-Improving cost recovery and equality is possible in the aviation sector – costs can be recovered from airlines.
+A final challenge in the aviation context is the funding issue between nations: “How much sympathy would you have in a developing country for rich people in planes?” (scientist 8, Jan 2014).
+Improving cost recovery and equality is possible in the aviation sector – costs can be recovered from airlines, as noted above, but political will has to exist to redistribute the money.
 One scientist commented,

-…in the case of Indonesia I think if Garuda Airlines and maybe the other Indonesian airlines were to force the issue and say ‘Look we’re all very concerned about this, it’s not just the Aussies, but we ourselves are concerned about it’, then it would help the Indonesian Government to act on it (scientist 5).
+…in the case of Indonesia I think if Garuda Airlines and maybe the other Indonesian airlines were to force the issue and say ‘Look we’re all very concerned about this, it’s not just the Aussies, but we ourselves are concerned about it’, then it would help the Indonesian Government to act on it.
+(Scientist 5, Sept 2013)

-This demonstrates the complexity of these challenges at the science-policy interface: there are geopolitical concerns, development concerns and economic issues that collide when trying to negotiate an increase in volcano monitoring infrastructure and capacity.
+This demonstrates the complexity of these challenges at the science-policy interface: there are geopolitical concerns, development concerns and economic issues that collide when trying to negotiate an increase in volcano monitoring infrastructure and capacity, as noted by interviewees.
 All of this suggests the need for a holistic approach, in which scientists collaborate with industry and governments within their country, as well as build links with scientific partners overseas – particularly those who are willing to share resources.
-In Indonesia, for example, PVMBG now works closely with the Darwin VAAC and issues VONAs.
+In Indonesia, for example, the responsible institution, Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG) now works closely with the Darwin VAAC and issues Volcanic Observatory Notices for Aviation (VONAs).

 Shipping